 The local Maasai make first class guides and are on hand to share their experience on what to see and do.

 Activities: Morning, evening and night game drives.
-Escorted guide walks with the expert Masaai guides.
+Escorted guide walks with the expert Maasai guides.
 Sundowners at scenic points within the conservancy.

 Getting there: Getting there: Road, 207 kms from Nairobi (roughly 4 hours).
 Air: the conservancy has its own airstrip which is used for daily scheduled flights between the Mara and Nairobi.

-Where to Stay: Ol Kinyei Conservancy is home to only two small permanent camps, the Porini Mara Camp and Porini Cheetah Camp each of which has six tents accommodating between them a maximum total of only 24 guests at any given time and two small seasonal mobile camps, Porini Bush Camp and Gamewatchers Adventure Camp.
+Where to Stay: Ol Kinyei Conservancy is home to only two small safari camps, the Porini Mara Camp and Porini Cheetah Camp each of which has six tents accommodating between them a maximum total of only 24 guests.
+Two small seasonal mobile camps are also available during high season; Porini Bush Camp and Gamewatchers Adventure Camp.